You-OpenSource/You-Python/README.md

 > Detected a Cloudflare version 2 Captcha challenge, This feature is not available in the opensource (free) version.
 > ```

+## API
+Welcome to the YouDotCom Python library!
+Our library now features an easy-to-use public API that allows you to interact with YouChat.
+With this API, you can easily integrate YouChat into your own projects and applications, providing a convenient and user-friendly way for your users to access and utilize the capabilities of the chat bot.

+~~To get started, you will first need to register for an API key on our website.
+This key will be required to authenticate each API request.~~

+base url: api.betterapi.net

+To send a message to YouChat and receive a JSON response, you can make an HTTP GET request to the endpoint "/youdotcom/chat", including the message to be sent as a query parameter.
+The key is "message" and the value should be the message text encoded in URL format.
+For example, to send the message "hello there", the endpoint would be "/youdotcom/chat?message=hello%20there".
+The JSON response will include the message sent by YouChat, time, v2Captcha, and type of the request.

+Another endpoint is provided to convert the output text into speech, the endpoint is '/youdotcom/cts'.
+The message to be converted should be included as a query parameter in the URL, with the key "message" and the value being the message text.
+For example, to convert the message "hello there" into speech, the endpoint would be "/youdotcom/cts?message=hello%20there"

+~~Make sure to include the API key in the header of each request to authenticate it.~~

+We are constantly improving and updating the YouDotCom library and API, so make sure to check back for new features and updates.
+If you have any questions or need assistance, feel free to reach out in the Discusions tab.
+I'm always happy to help.

 ## YouDotCom roadmap
 * [x] add youchat
 * [x] add youcode